 Adult audience members attending with youth with Autism Spectrum Disorders and other sensitivity issues may read our guidance and environmental mapping below to prepare for the total experience and excitement at The Old Globe.
-These tips are for anyone attending any public performances, not just the Sensory Friendly shows.
+These tips are for anyone attending any public performances on the UnitedHealth Group Stage, not just the Sensory Friendly shows.